-Your age and gender
+- Your age and gender

 You might be able to have coverage for hail damage if you’re driving a rental car.
 But this depends on the specifics of your policy.
 GEICO notes that comprehensive insurance will often carry over to your rental car.
 Make sure to double-check with your insurer to see if that’s the case for you.

 You could also get rental car coverage, which could be helpful if you don’t already have comprehensive on your policy.
-Rental companies will often offer insurance options, such as a collision damage waiver (CDW).
+Rental companies will often offer options, such as a collision damage waiver (CDW).
 A CDW would help cover the cost of some or all the repairs if your rental takes damage from a hail event.
 The cost of a CDW will vary based on several factors like the make and model of the rental and where and how long you’re driving it.

 Consider Buying Comprehensive If Your Area Experiences Hailstorms

 Hail can seem harmless at times, but it can be very dangerous and cause a lot of damage.
 The National Oceanic and Atmospheric Administration (NOAA) says that people who live in “hail alley” states—Nebraska, Wyoming, and Colorado—are likely to experience more hailstorms per year than the rest of the US.
-In fact, the NOAA reports that these states face about seven to nine hail events a year.
+In fact, the NOAA reports that these states face about seven to nine events a year.

 Comprehensive insurance is optional, but it might be especially worthwhile if you live in an area that experiences a lot of hail.
 The repair costs will solely be your responsibility if you don’t have coverage.
-You can find out how much comprehensive coverage costs by comparing quotes from several companies.
+You can find out how much it costs by comparing quotes from several companies.

 Frequently Asked Questions

-Q: What auto insurance pays to fix a car after hail damage?
+What coverage pays to fix a car after hail damage?

 Can hail damage total a car?